openvinotoolkit/openvino/samples/cpp/benchmark_app/README.md

     -h, --help                  Print a usage message
     -m "<path>"                 Required.
 Path to an .xml/.onnx/.prototxt file with a trained model or to a .blob files with a trained compiled model.
     -i "<path>"                 Optional.
 Path to a folder with images and/or binaries or to specific image or binary file.
+                                In case of dynamic shapes networks with several inputs provide the same number of files for each input (except cases with 1 file for 1 input):
+                                "input1:1.jpg input2:1.bin", "input1:1.bin,2.bin input2:3.bin input3:4.bin,5.bin ".
+                                Also you can pass specific keys for inputs: "random" - for fillling input with random data, "image_info" - for filling input with image size.
     -d "<device>"               Optional.
 Specify a target device to infer on (the list of available devices is shown below).
 Default value is CPU.
                                 Use "-d HETERO:<comma-separated_devices_list>" format to specify HETERO plugin.
                                 Use "-d MULTI:<comma-separated_devices_list>" format to specify MULTI plugin.